 I listen to the client describe what they want, what they feel, what they have tried.
 Even if I'm not aware of it, my unconscious mind is thinking about this and assessing various possibilities.
 As the client talks, various words and phrases will strike you as being of particular interest and importance.
 When I consider how to go about the therapy part, I read over my notes.
 And I take a moment to think about those words and phrases.
 This primes my unconscious mind, and sets up images and associations at the unconscious level.

 Then I start on the induction.
-I guide the client into trance, deepen, and tester make sure the client is somnambulistic.
+I guide the client into trance, deepen, and test to make sure the client is somnambulistic.
 I find that by the time I put the client into trance, there is always something that occurs to me as a way forward.
 Something will suggest itself to me from the workings of my unconscious mind.
 It may be an image, and I was start describing the image.
 Usually this turns into a metaphor that I develop for the client.
 Sometimes I would just repeat the word or phrase, and again something will resonate with me and my unconscious mind will guide me in what to do.

 It's always good to ask the expert in the room.